jeff-r/rails_4_session_flash_backport/README.md

 # Rails4SessionFlashBackport

+This is a gem made from a fork of [the original gem](https://github.com/envato/rails_4_session_flash_backport), with a fix: on our systems, we'd see an exception raised when the gem loaded a Rails 2 flash object.

+This handles that case, and allows a more graceful migration from Rails 2 to 3.

 Different versions of Rails have stored flash messages in different objects in the session, making it a pain to upgrade without nuking everyones session.
 The good ol' `ActionDispatch::Session::SessionRestoreError` making life difficult.